TP2.png

 By burning fossil fuels.

 What are those?
-This seems like it should be it’s own blog post!
+This seems like it should be its own blog post!

 Hold on to your underpants, this might blow your mind.
 Plants and animals are partially made of carbon.
 When marine life (and nearby flora and fauna) died millions of years ago, their remains accumulated at the bottom of the ocean.
-Over time, they were buried under mud, sediment and sand.
+Over time, they were buried under mud, sediment, and sand.
 The immense heat and pressure from being buried under A LOT (like a whole lot) of sand turned the organic matter into oil and gas.
 Today, when we drill for the oil that powers our world, we’re touching life from hundreds of millions of years ago.

 So you're trying to tell me that I'm driving around in a dinosaur?